Travel Vaccines and Advice for Norway

 Central Norway has temperatures above 80°F in the summers.
 But, in the winters tends to have a lot of snowfall because its inland areas are less affected by the Gulf Stream.
 The weather and temperature in central Norway can be unpredictable, even in summer.

-How Safe is Norway?
+How Safe Is Norway?

 Avoid an Embarrassing Stop